tabler/tabler/pages/_docs/typography.md

 ## Markdown elements

-When you can't use the CSS classes you want, or when you just want to directly use HTML tags, use `.markdown` as container.
+If you can't use the CSS classes you want or if you just want to use HTML tags, use the `.markdown` class in a container.
 It can handle almost any HTML tag.

 {% capture code %}
 <div class="markdown">